 - To create opportunities for audiences and artists of all abilities to create a UK City of Culture year in Hull that reflects the world we live in.

 There will be a range of assisted performances across each season.
-For information about assisted performances in our opening season, Made in Hull, please download our guide to assisted performances [PDF].
-If you’d like to know more about what’s coming up in our second season, Roots & Routes (April to June), you can read our guide to assisted performances below.
+For information about assisted performances in our current season, Freedom, which runs from July to September, you can read the full guide below.

 Throughout 2017 we will be using a number of different venues across the city.
 Access information for each of these venues can be found in our Venues index, as well as under the Venue tab on each event page.
 We try our hardest to work in venues that are accessible for all audiences, although sometimes it is not possible to meet all access requirements.